 As for the future, when the denial finally ends and the doors close on the club’s unsustainable model?
 Institutional memory will dissipate.
 The handful of users will disperse to modern alternatives with only a brief spasm of nostalgia.
 The archives and artifacts will be auctioned off for trivia.

 Sale of the building will generate a one-time windfall to be fought over with the passion of the depleted.
 It will be paid in by an investor looking to a newly-designed future – a twenty-something new-media billionaire or the sovereign fund of an oil sheik – who will overcome furious if futile neighborhood opposition and install an amenity-laden boutique hotel.

 The parallels of this poor failing club to the exhausted state of the Big Four audit franchise are many and clear: limited service offerings unchanged since the 19th century, an obsolete organizational and operating model ill-suited to current competitive demands, and inflexible financial fragility exposed to fatal external shocks.

 With the students in my graduate-level course in Risk Management, I would assign this exercise in extended metaphor as overnight homework.
 In the academic spirit of the graduation ceremonies that underlay my traveler’s experience, I invite readers here to do that for yourselves.

 Thanks for joining this dialog.
-Please share with friends and colleagues.
-Comments are welcome, and subscription is easy and free, both at the Home page.
+Comments are welcome, and subscription sign-up is easy and free, both at the Main page.